-On 7 June 2013 the complainant, referring to Article 91, paragraph 1, of the General Conditions of Employment, wrote to the Director General in order to challenge the decision of 5 April 2012 and "request" authorization to continue to contribute to the Pension Scheme as though she were working full time, as well as the conversion of her limited-term appointment into an appointment for an undetermined period.
+On 7 June 2013 the complainant, referring to Article 91, paragraph 1, of the General Conditions of Employment, wrote to the Director General in order to challenge the decision of 23 April 2012 and "request" the conversion of her limited-term appointment into an appointment for an undetermined period.
 The Administration acknowledged receipt of this "complaint" by a memorandum of 4 July.
-On 21 October 2013 the complainant, referring to paragraph 2 of the above-mentioned Article 91, asked the Director General to take a decision about her "situation", as her "request" of 7 June had remained unanswered.
+On 17 October 2013 the complainant, referring to paragraph 2 of the above-mentioned Article 91, asked the Director General to take a decision about her "situation", as her "request" of 7 June had remained unanswered.